cburdine/materials-ml-workshop/_sources/regression/regression_models.md

 ## Estimating the Bandgap of Non-Metals:

 We have shown that we can classify materials as metals or non-metals with accuracy close to 90%.
-The next problem we will consider is estimating the bandgap of materials that are either known to be non-metals or are classified by the previous model as such.
-Let's start by extracting all non-metallic materials with nonzero bandgaps:
+The next problem we will consider is estimating the band gap of materials that are either known to be non-metals or are classified by the previous model as such.
+Let's start by extracting all non-metallic materials with nonzero band gaps:

 ```{code-cell}
 :tags: [hide-input]